andrewl916/mypracticepackage/README.md

 The goal of mypracticepackage is to demonstrate multiple functions developed in the STAT 302 course at the University of Washington.

-This package was developed in collaboration with Lori Wang
+This package was developed in collaboration with Lori Wang.

 ## Installation